meteor/svelte-tutorial/tutorial/simple-todos/09-publications.md

 title: '9: Publications'
 ---

 Now that we have moved all of our app's sensitive code into methods, we need to learn about the other half of Meteor's security story.
-Until now, we have worked assuming the entire database is present on the client, meaning if we call `Tasks.find()` we will get every task in the collection.
+Until now, we have worked assuming the entire database is present on the client, meaning if we call `TasksCollection.find()` we will get every task in the collection.
 That's not good if users of our application want to store privacy-sensitive data.
 We need a way of controlling which data Meteor sends to the client-side database.

 ## 9.1: autopublish